viksicom/sanitize_files/README.md

 Review `./tokens.map`

 If you see something that should not have been sanitized, consider adding it to the whiteList.

-Version numbers are often look like IP address and you may want to whiteList them.
+For instance, version numbers are often look like IP address and you may want to keep them untouched.

 Review sanitized files in `./sanitized_files` folder.
-If you still see something sensitive there, consider adding new or improving existing regex.
+If you still see something sensitive there, consider adding new regex pattern or improving existing one.

-If you modified options, delete `tokens.map` and re-run `logsSanitize.js`
+If you modified `options`, delete `tokens.map` and re-run `logsSanitize.js`

 ## sanitize( options )
 Will sanitize information in files, listed as arguments on command line, or from option `filesList`.

-* `options` `{Object}`
+* `options` `{JASON based Object}`

 ## Options